 What Travel Insurance is the Best and Why?

-I started with Allianz because it was recommended to me by my fellow travelers and because it was highly ranked among other similar providers.
+I started with a specific company because it was recommended to me by my fellow travelers and because it was highly ranked among other similar providers.
 Then came my own experience and that proved to me that I made the right choice in a first place.
 My approach in life is, when you like what you have, stop searching!